-My favourite element of the park is the Tomb of Kings.
+My favorite element of the park is the Tomb of Kings.
 These underground tombs are carved out of solid rock.
 Despite its name, it’s believed that they were created as burial places for senior officials rather than kings.
 They are spectacular to see, and you can get up close to the site itself.

 19. Aphrodite’s Rock

 Aphrodite’s Rock attracts visitors from all over the island.
 Legend has it that this is the birthplace of the goddess of love, Aphrodite herself.
 It’s believed that if you swim around the rock, you’ll achieve eternal beauty.

 It’s a strange beach because it’s located beside the main road, but it’s a wide beach and one where you can either perch on one of the many rocks or lay your towel on the sand/shingle.
 Although the rock itself is the main attraction, many people come just to swim in the water which is a bright turquoise color.

 Be careful in your quest for eternal beauty as the water is quite rough here, but it’s lovely and warm to swim in so long as you’re cautious of the currents.

 One of the best times to visit Aphrodite’s Rock is sunset.
 It’s so beautiful and while many people stand at the side of the road to watch it, you can also climb the rock formation next to Aphrodite’s Rock for an amazing view over the ocean.
 My favorite spot is from the viewpoint.